Rubicon Trail: Trail summary

 The trail then continues toward the Big Sluice.
 This downhill section contains a switchback with a rock drop-off and an off-camber rocky section, leading to the Rubicon River Bridge and then into the private property of the Rubicon Springs.

 Rubicon Springs is on private property and must be respected as such.
 A cabin (in the same spot as the former 2-story hotel) houses the caretaker family.
 Many campsites are available in this area, as well as a helipad for emergencies and for large events to fly supplies in.
 Most large events set up base camp in this area because it is large enough for hundreds of people to camp.
 Notable annual events are the Jeepers Jamboree (maximum of 500 vehicles), the Jeep Jamboree (200 vehicles), the Toyota Land Cruiser Association's Rubithon (approximately 150-200 vehicles), and the Marlin Crawler Round-Up (approximately 150-200 vehicles).

 After Rubicon Springs is Cadillac Hill.
 Cadillac Hill is a series of switchbacks up to Observation Point, starting with a rutted-out section with many exposed tree roots.
 After turning a hairpin, the trail becomes very off-camber and contains a series of boulders to maneuver around or over.
 After that is a steep stair-step obstacle to climb.
-At the top of the hill is Observation Point, a good place to see where you have just driven and to take a short break before the long dirt road back to Lake Tahoe.
+Observation Point is located at the top of hill, before the long dirt road back to Lake Tahoe.
 There are a few small sections of rocks like "Potato Patch" and the "Slabs" after this, but nothing that poses a significant obstacle.